Cristian-Baeza/Cristian-Baeza/README.md

 ### 🦒 Hola Mundo! 🦒
+"A positive attitude, strong work ethic and an ability to learn fast"

 - 🔭 I’m currently working on ...
 My portfolio projects
 - 🌱 I’m currently learning ...
 Node, Express and MongoDB